ilukasschneider/ALEJ-Search/README.md

 # Improvement Ideas
 - use more sophisticated ranking (pagerank maybe?)
-- pagination (only needed if we decide to crawl bigger)
+- pagination (only needed if we decide to crawl bigger)(done)
-- Crawl bigger
+- Crawl bigger (done)
+- make pagination pretty (next and previous buttons)